geovedi/book-notes/2023/unscripted.notes.md

-# Unscripted
+# Unscripted: The Epic Battle for a Media Empire and the Redstone Family Legacy
-Author: James B. Stewart
+Author: James B. Stewart, Rachel Abrams

 ## Preface
 - Introduction: CBS' Toxic Work Environment